RussOakham/ci-milestone-project-1/README.md

     - Card design, which reacts to mouse hover (transform: Zoom) to add a level of interaction and excitement to products.
     - Ability to download pdf version of menu in printable format for customer convenience.
  - Navigation
-    - Sticky
+    - Sticky top
     - Mobile: 'Burger' menu icon, expanding on click.
-    - Logo: Returns to top of current page on click.
+    - Logo: Navigates to home page on click.
  - Location: Embed Google Map iframe showing restaurant location.

 ## 2. Features
-This section describes how user achiage what they need interacting with the website;
+This section describes how user achieve what they need interacting with the website;

 ### Existing Features
- - **View Restaurant Information** - Users can read the restaurant background and about sections to understand the restaurant's culture and atmosphere.
- - **View Restaurant Location** - The home page and footer give the restaurants address and contact details, as well as embedded google map so users can easily see restaurant location.
- - **Contact The Restaurant** - The site footer provides e-mail and phone contact details for the restaurant, so customers can contact the restaurant directly with queries.
-Additionally the online reservation form has a test input section so customers can provide additional information on bookings such as dietary requirements or large party numbers.
- - **Book Reservation Online** - allows users to submit an online booking request via filling out the online form.
-The form does not work currently, as there is not yet a server side component to save submitted information.
-I've added a bootstrap modal popup to the form, to provide feedback to customers when booking requests are submitted successfully.
- - **View Previous Customer Experiences** - users can view testimonials from prior customers.
- - **Access Restaurant Social Media** - users can find social media profiles for the restaurant in the footer.
+#### **The Header** includes:
+ - **Restaurant Name and Logo**: Builds brand awareness amongst users.
+ - **Navigation Bar**: Allows users to navigate the site in an easy and intuitive way.
+ - **'Book A Table!'
+Button**: Ensures 'call-to-action' button is present on user screen at all times, allowing easy navigation to booking page to users.

+ #### **The Footer** includes:
+ - **Hero Statement** - Short statement describing the restaurants identity.
+ - **Opening Hours** - Restaurant opening hours for customer convenience
+ - **Contact Us** - Contact details for customer convenience including email and telephone.
+ - **Book A Table** Link - Additional 'call-to-action' link directing to reservation page.
+ - **Menu** Download Link - Addtional link to download pdf version of menu for customer convenience.
+ - **Social Links** - Links to restaurants various social media pages.

+ Both the Header and Footer are present and consistent on all website pages.

+ #### **Home** page includes:
+ - **Image Banner with call to action button** - Visually pleasing design and allows customers to make a reservation as soon as they enter the site.
+ - **What out Customers Say** - Testimonials from previous customers, to build repute with new or returning users.
+ - **Our Location** - Addres and opening hours for restaurant, plus embedded visual Google Map location.
+To allow customers to easily locate physical premises.

+#### **About Us** page includes:
+ - **About Paco's** - Allows users to learn of restuarants history, philosophy and culture.
+ - **Our Team** - Allows users to learn background of key staff members, building familiarity between users and staff.

+ #### **Menu* page includes:
+ - **Restaurants Menu** - A description of all items on the menu at the moment.
+Each menu card includes an image of the dish, ingrediants used and price.
+Where appropriate additional information regarding spice levels are included.

+ #### **Reserveration** page includes:
+ - **Reservation Form** - Allows users to submit a booking request online, providing name, contact details, time, date, party size and optional additional information.

+ **Favicon**: Present on every page and in the form of business logo, allows users to identify the site by just seeing the icon on tab.

 ### Features to consider implementing in future.
  - Social Media Feed - Instagram, Twitter, Facebook
  - Integration with third party delivery platforms such as deliveroo and uber eats.
+ - Booking Form:
- - Booking Form: Provide different booking times across weekends/weekdays to allow varied opening times.
+    - Provide different booking times across weekends/weekdays to allow varied opening times.
+    - Connect to database, to store contact details for further marketing activities.
+    - Provide e-mail confirmation of bookings.
  - Video(s): Video promoting the restaurant, including short interviews with team members and clips of the restaurant during service.
  - Blog: Blog posts to promote seasonal items and changes to the menu.
  - Embedded Ratings: Tripadvisor and Google star ratign embedded on homepage to further promote website brand.

 ## 3. Technologies Used
-1. [HTML](https://en.wikipedia.org/wiki/HTML) - Programming language used for the project.
+1. [HTML](https://en.wikipedia.org/wiki/HTML) - Programming language providing content and structure of website.
-2. [CSS](https://en.wikipedia.org/wiki/CSS) - Programming language used for the project.
+2. [CSS](https://en.wikipedia.org/wiki/CSS) - Programming language providing styling of website.
-3. [Bootstrap CSS Framework](https://getbootstrap.com/) - Library of pre-built HTML and CSS components, used for various aspects of the site.
+3. [Bootstrap CSS Framework](https://getbootstrap.com/) - Library of pre-built HTML and CSS components, used for various aspects of the site, such as navigation bar.
 4. [Font Awesome](https://fontawesome.com/) - Library used for icons, such as social links and heat chillis.
 5. [Google Fonts](https://fonts.google.com/) - Used to choose a font style for the website.
 6. [TinyPNG](https://tinypng.com/) & [TinyJPG](https://tinyjpg.com/): To minimise image file sizes and maximise page load speed.